syncfusion-content/blazor-docs/blazor/appbar/style-and-appearance.md

 |.e-appbar.e-primary|To customize the dark appbar.|
 |.e-appbar.e-inherit|To customize the inherit appbar.|

->Note: You can change the prominent AppBar height if larger titles, images or texts are used.
+>Note: You can change the prominent AppBar height if larger titles, images, or texts are used.

 ## CssClass

 CssClass is used for AppBar customization based on the custom class.
-In the below example AppBar background and color is customized using [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfAppBar.html#Syncfusion_Blazor_Navigations_SfAppBar_CssClass) property.
+In the example below, the AppBar background and color are customized using the [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfAppBar.html#Syncfusion_Blazor_Navigations_SfAppBar_CssClass) property.

 ```cshtml
 @using Syncfusion.Blazor.Navigations